grafana/pyroscope/README.md

 ```

 ## Send data to server via Pyroscope agent (language specific)
-For more information how to add the Pyroscope agent to your code see the [agent documentation](https://pyroscope.io/docs/agent-overview) on our website.
+For more documentation on how to add the Pyroscope agent to your code see the [agent documentation](https://pyroscope.io/docs/agent-overview) on our website.
 - [Golang Agent](https://pyroscope.io/docs/golang)
 - [Python Agent (pip)](https://pyroscope.io/docs/python)
 - [Ruby Agent (gem)](https://pyroscope.io/docs/ruby)